 Found a bug on your dog and don't know what it is?
 You're not alone.
 Here are the most common parasites our AI can flag visual patterns commonly associated with, what they look like, and why identification matters.
 Also try our dog skin photo analysis tool or dog wound photo analysis tool or dog ear photo analysis tool.

 Fleas are the most common external parasite on dogs.
 What do fleas look like on a dog?
 They're tiny (1-3mm), dark brown to black, wingless insects that move fast through fur and can jump up to 150 times their body length.
 You may not see the fleas themselves but spot the evidence: flea dirt (tiny black specks that turn reddish on a wet paper towel), flea eggs (tiny white ovals in fur and bedding), and excessive scratching especially at the base of the tail and belly.
-Signs of fleas on dogs include: intense itching and scratching, red irritated skin, hair loss from scratching, flea allergy dermatitis (bumpy red rash), and tapeworms (fleas carry tapeworm larvae).
+Signs of fleas on dogs include: intense itching and scratching, red irritated skin, hair loss from scratching, flea allergy skin reaction (bumpy red rash), and tapeworms (fleas carry tapeworm larvae).
 Even a few fleas mean many more in your home — 95% of the flea population lives in carpets and bedding as eggs, larvae, and pupae.

 Ticks are blood-sucking parasites that attach to your dog's skin and feed for days.
 What does a tick look like on a dog?
 An unfed tick is flat, dark brown or black, and 3-5mm — often mistaken for a skin tag or mole.
 An engorged tick swells to 10-15mm and turns grayish-blue.
 Types of ticks on dogs include: deer ticks (Ixodes — carry Lyme disease, tiny, black-legged), American dog ticks (Dermacentor — larger, brown with white markings), brown dog ticks (can live indoors), and lone star ticks (white spot on back).
 Ticks are dangerous because they transmit diseases: Lyme disease, Rocky Mountain spotted fever, ehrlichiosis, anaplasmosis, and babesiosis.
 Deer tick vs dog tick matters because different species carry different diseases.
 Common tick locations on dogs: ears, between toes, armpits, groin, eyelids, and under the collar.

 Dog lice are less common than fleas but still an important parasite to identify.
 Can dogs get lice?
 Yes — dogs get their own species-specific lice that cannot infest humans (and human lice cannot infest dogs).
 There are two types: chewing lice (Trichodectes canis — feed on skin debris and secretions) and sucking lice (Linognathus setosus — feed on blood).
 What does dog lice look like?
 They're small (1-2mm), flat, wingless, tan to brown insects that move slowly and stay close to the skin — unlike fleas, they don't jump.
 You may also see nits (eggs) cemented to individual hair shafts, appearing as tiny white or translucent ovals.
-Signs include: excessive scratching, rough dry coat, hair loss, restlessness, and sometimes anemia in severe infestations.
+Signs include: excessive scratching, rough dry coat, hair loss, restlessness, and sometimes low red blood cells in severe infestations.
 Lice spread through direct contact or shared grooming tools and bedding.

 You may not see live fleas but find their evidence.
 Flea dirt looks like tiny black pepper-like specks on your dog's skin and in their fur — it's actually flea feces (digested blood).
 The "wet paper towel test" confirms flea dirt: place specks on a damp white paper towel — if they dissolve into reddish-brown streaks, it's flea dirt.
 Common flea dirt locations: base of the tail, belly, groin, inner thighs, and along the back.
 Flea eggs are tiny (0.5mm), white, oval, and smooth — they fall off your dog into carpets, bedding, and furniture, where they hatch in 1-10 days.
 What does flea eggs look like on a dog?
 Tiny white grains, often confused with dandruff.
 The difference: dandruff is flat and irregular; flea eggs are smooth and oval.
 If you find flea dirt, your dog definitely has fleas even if you can't see them — and your home likely has thousands of eggs and larvae.